DGQW1/counseling-llm/README.md

 - **`prepare_llm_data.py`**: Format data for LLM training with proper prompts
 - **`generate_questions.py`**: Use LLM to generate counseling questions
 - **`evaluate_questions.py`**: Evaluate quality of generated questions

-## 📈 Evaluation Metrics

-- **Relevance**: How well does the question relate to the situation and context?
-- **Appropriateness**: Is the question suitable for counseling?
-- **Diversity**: Are questions varied and not repetitive?
-- **Feedback Correlation**: Do generated questions correlate with high feedback scores?

-## 🔧 Configuration

-Modify `configs/model_config.json` to adjust:
-- Model parameters
-- Training settings
-- Evaluation criteria
-- Prompt templates